 We observe the following: \begin{itemize} \item From Fig.~(\ref{fig:sub31}) and (\ref{fig:sub32}), it is evident that for $g=0$, the quenched free energy is monotonic, unlike the annealed one.
 The reason behind the monotonicity is that in the deformed case, we put the lower cutoff of the temperature $T$ (say $T_{c}$) coming from the reality condition of the deformed partition function in (\ref{7.4e}).
 In general, the non-monotonic behavior only arises at very low temperatures.
 So, if the non-monotonic behaviour of the quenched free energy in undeformed JT gravity arises at $T_{n}$ and the cutoff temperature $T_c>T_{n}$ then $F_{q}$ becomes monotonic for $T>T_c$.

-\item However, for annealed free energy, we observe that for the smaller charge cutoff ($Q_{\textrm{max}}=2$), $F_a$ is non-monotonic at lower temperature as shown in Fig.~(\ref{fig:sub43}) when $T_{c}<T_{n}$.
-We also observe that the monotonicity gets restored when the charge cutoff becomes large ($Q_{\textrm{max}}=10$) as shown in Fig.~(\ref{fig:sub2}). \item We further observe that unlike JT gravity, the contribution from $g=0$ is sufficient to make the quenched free energy monotonous.
-This is shown in Fig.~(\ref{fig:sub332}).
+\item However, for annealed free energy, we observe that for the smaller charge cutoff ($Q_{\textrm{max}}=2$), $F_a$ is monotonic at lower temperature as shown in Fig.~(\ref{fig:sub43}) when $T_{c}<T_{n}$.
+We also observe that the monotonicity retains when the charge cutoff becomes large ($Q_{\textrm{max}}=10$) as shown in Fig.~(\ref{fig:sub2}). \item \textit{We further observe that unlike JT gravity, the contribution from $g=0$ is sufficient to make the quenched free energy monotonous.} This is shown in Fig.~(\ref{fig:sub332}).

-\item Last but not the least, at small temperatures and for $g=(0,1)$, the annealed free energy first increases and then monotonically decreases, but the quenched free energy monotonically decreases at a cut-off of $Q$.
-However, for $g=(0,1)$, we observe that the monotonicity in annealed free energy gets restored larger $Q_{\textrm{max}}$ like the quenched one. \end{itemize}